Contents

 Although both serve different sides, buying agents and estate agents share certain property service overlaps.
 Both have an expert level of knowledge around Prime London’s property markets.
 Both arrange property viewings and negotiate terms.
 Yet the spirit in which they carry out these tasks is the fundamental difference.

-Service | Buying Agent | Estate Agent |
+| Service | Estate Agent | Buying Agent |

-Client representation | Acts solely for the buyer | Acts solely for the seller |
+| Client representation | Acts solely for the seller | Acts solely for the buyer |

-Market access | On-market, pre-market and off-market opportunities | Public listings and the agent’s own stock |
+| Market access | Public listings and the agent’s own stock | On-market, pre-market and off-market opportunities |

-Shortlisting approach | Highly selective; properties tailored to your brief | A broader selection to generate maximum buyer interest |
+| Shortlisting approach | A broader selection to generate maximum buyer interest | Highly selective; properties tailored to your brief |

-Negotiation focus | Secure the best purchase price and terms for you | Drive the sale price as high as possible for the vendor |
+| Negotiation focus | Drive the sale price as high as possible for the vendor | Secure the best purchase price and terms for you |

-Due diligence & completion | Co-ordinates surveys, legal checks and completion logistics | Manages through to the exchange of contracts; the buyer handles the rest |
+| Due diligence & completion | Manages through to the exchange of contracts; the buyer handles the rest | Co-ordinates surveys, legal checks and completion logistics |

-Post-completion support | Introductions to designers, project managers and managers | Rarely involved beyond exchange |
+| Post-completion support | Rarely involved beyond exchange | Introductions to designers, project managers and post-purchase after care |